IliasHad/habitscript_vscode/README.md

 ## Requirements

-You need API Key and you can get it from  [Codabit Setttings](https://twitter.com/IliasHaddad3)
+You need API Key and you can get it from  [HabitScript Setttings](https://twitter.com/IliasHaddad3)